 The real success lies in making a house a home.
 Making yourself a better human being.
 What is the success for when you don’t show humanity towards the poor.
 What is the success for if you do not have any respect for other people, no love for others.
 It’s all naive.
 Success doesn’t only lie in achieving your goals.

 When you have a loving family, caring friends, people have respect for you, they admire you for what you are, that is what real success is in my opinion.
-Success for me is to do what I WANT and WHENEVER I WANT.
+Success for me is to do WHATEVER I WANT and WHENEVER I WANT.